Ultz/VulkanBook-Old/chapter2/readme.txt

-Chatper 2 - Graphics principles
+Chapter 2 - Graphics principles

 The primary author of this chapter is Dylan Perks.
 It will teach you about:
 - Normalized device coordinates